agentjimlam/HTML-Basics/README.md

 <h2>Introduction to Tables</h2>

 <p> There are many websites on the Internet that display information like stock prices, sports scores, invoice data, and more.
 This data is tabular in nature, meaning that a table is often the best way of presenting the data.
-In this part of the course, we’ll learn how to use the HTML &lt;table&lt; element to present information in a two-dimensional table to the users. </p>
+In this part of the course, we’ll learn how to use the HTML &lt;table&gt; element to present information in a two-dimensional table to the users. </p>

 <p> Let’s get started! </p>